alariej/windbot/README.md

 # windBot

-A minimal bot for a Matrix homeserver, which provides the wind speed and direction, and the temperature, and sends a message if a given wind speed has been exceeded.
+A minimal bot for a Matrix homeserver, which provides the wind speed and direction, and the temperature, and automatically sends a message if a given wind speed has been exceeded.

 ## Installation